-- Diagnostic lab tests. - · Diagnostic machine tests such as pulmonary function tests and holter monitoring. - Diagnostic x-ray and other imaging tests. - Preoperative tests.
+- positron emission tomography (PET scans), and nuclear cardiac imaging.
+Imaging tests may pair pictures of the body with functional measurements, such as a barium swallow test. - Other diagnostic tests not described above.
+These tests are used: to confirm or diagnose health problems; to monitor a condition; and/or to determine a course of treatment.
+Some examples of diagnostic tests are: capsule endoscopy; transcranial doppler study; and diagnostic machine tests, such as pulmonary function tests and Holter monitoring. - Preoperative tests.
 These tests must be performed before a scheduled inpatient or surgical day care unit admission for surgery.
 And, they must not be repeated during the admission.
-These tests include: diagnostic lab tests; diagnostic x-ray and other imaging tests; and diagnostic machine tests (such as pulmonary function tests). - Human leukocyte antigen testing or histocompatibility locus antigen testing.
+Some examples of these tests are: diagnostic lab tests; diagnostic x-ray and other imaging tests; and diagnostic machine tests. - Human leukocyte antigen testing or histocompatibility locus antigen testing.
 These tests are necessary to establish stem cell ("bone marrow") transplant donor suitability.
 They include testing for A, B, or DR antigens or any combination according to the guidelines of the Massachusetts Department of Public Health.